pspaulding/create-redux-module/usage.md

   }
 }
 ```
 That was easy.
 And now to try dispatching `counter2.increment()` from the console.
 Uh oh.
 It looks like the actions dispatched from one module are affecting both modules.
 Well, that is the way redux is designed to work (listen for actions that you recognize, pass on the ones you don't recognize).
 But that's probably not what we want.
-I suppose we could create a second schema with unique action names (that do the same thing), but that would be silly.
+We could create a second schema with unique action names (that do the same thing), but that would be repetitious.
 Instead, we can easily fix the problem by namespacing the action types.

 #### Namespaced Action Types